ClemensElflein/open_mower_ros/README.md

 - **teb_local_planner**: The local planner which allows the robot to avoid obstacles and follow the global path using kinematic constraints.
 - **xesc_ros**: The ROS interface for the xESC motor controllers.

+## Container images: OSv1 vs OSv2

+If your robot runs OpenMower OS v1 (OSv1): use the standard image.
+It includes everything you need, including the built‑in web server (nginx) and the MQTT broker (mosquitto).

+If your robot runs OpenMower OS v2 (OSv2): use a image with `-osv2` suffix.
+It focuses on the OpenMower ROS stack only and expects the OS to provide web and MQTT services (for example via your system’s compose setup).

+Short technical note

+- OSv1 image contains nginx and mosquitto and exposes them inside the container.
+- OSv2 image does not contain these services; it only runs the OpenMower launch.
+Your OS or compose file should run nginx/mosquitto next to it.

 ## Getting started

 ### Running on your machine